 - 5. Don't wait!
 Cook the turkey right away.

 Those invisible bugs could make people horribly sick!
-If you overestimated the amount of time the turkey needed to defrost and it’s good to go a few days before T-Day, it’s safe to store the bird in the fridge — just don’t keep it in there for more than two days.
-For more delicious ideas, check out these delicious turkey recipes — and don’t miss 30 Things To Make With Leftover Turkey!
+If you overestimated the amount of time the turkey needed to defrost and it’s good to go a few days before the holiday, it’s safe to store the bird in the fridge — just don’t keep it in there for more than two days.

 More from Eat This, Not That!